Vishal9171-design/hello/README.md

 # hello
-this is a second demo for git and github
+this is a second demo for git and github.